Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • ❌ Garlic, onion, herbs

-• ❌ Pre-grated Pecorino (doesn't melt!)
+• ❌ Pre-grated Pecorino — it will not melt properly

 Black pepper: